AppField/media-analysis-pipeline/README.md

 <img src="etc/Articles.png" alt="Article Class Diagramm" width="400"/>

 Finally all of the data needs to be transformed, so that it can be easily analysed.
-For this, again, we have a base class called `BaseTransfomrer`and subclasses for ever outlet.
+For this, again, we have a base class called `BaseTransfomer`and subclasses for ever outlet.

 <img src="etc/Transformer.png" alt="Transformer Class Diagramm" width="400"/>